-Dennis Smith, a founding member of the Firm, chairs the Firm's Insurance Coverage & Indemnification practice.
+Dennis Smith, a founding member of the Firm, co-chairs the Firm's Insurance Law practice.
 Pashman Stein Walder Hayden has obtained coverage for its clients in construction, environmental, toxic tort, class action, and D&O liability cases, as well as in a number of other areas, including the related area of entitlement to indemnification for officers, directors, and employees pursuant to Corporate By-laws, Articles of Incorporation and Business Corporation Acts.

 Dennis also has extensive experience in litigation, including construction, commercial, estate, personal injury, insurance defense, and workers' compensation defense.
 He has tried cases in both state and federal courts.

 Dennis represents owners, general contractors, prime subcontractors, and suppliers in construction defect matters in connection with commercial projects and residential condominium projects.

 Our firm is proud of the results it has achieved for clients, some of which are noted here.
 Of course, each legal matter is unique on many levels, and past successes are not a guarantee of results in any other pending or future matters.